-- b.
+b.
 Could light or glare from the finished project be a safety hazard or interfere with views?

-Not applicable under this non-project proposal. - c.
+c.
 What existing off-site sources of light or glare may affect your proposal?

 d.
 Proposed measures to reduce or control light and glare impacts, if any: